awyspr/awyspr-fieldnotes/2026-04-17-agentmode-under-the-microscope.md

 Four things stick out a bit funny with AgentMode from our testing.

 1) AgentMode can compare a maximum of 5 products (this is a constraint of how many product IDs you can shove onto the end of a URL like ```https://aws.amazon.com/marketplace/agentmode/#/?agent=comparison&listingIds=```).

 Now this in itself isn't all that strange, a buyer does typically triage to a short list for a deeper dive.
 But its problematic if you got to AgentMode from some kind of a search with an AI overview and there were say 100 results and maybe 10-15 of them were analysed by the AI overview feature.
 You're forced to break them up into groups, you can't do an N-way comparison of a list longer than 5.
 Maybe with a logged in user they could allow a list of 10 ?

-2) AgentMode seems blissfully unaware when you ask it to compare things that are very different (and are unlikely to be compared in the real world): I'd like to compare an apple, a temple and a boat.
+3) AgentMode seems blissfully unaware when you ask it to compare things that are very different (and are unlikely to be compared in the real world).

+I'd like to compare an apple, a temple and a boat.
 Perhaps extreme but you can tell AgentMode to compare some very unlikely things, like a service to help AWS partners GTM, a security ISV product, and an financial markets capital optimization platform:

 * [Labra Partner Development Manager (PDM) on Demand for AWS ISV Alliance](https://aws.amazon.com/marketplace/pp/prodview-dfpm5amnqswn6)